 We’re committed to the principles of responsibility and sustainability in the sourcing of our ALDI exclusive-brand seafood.
-Our approach is based on continuous improvement of fisheries and farms, and we aim to buy all our fish and shellfish products from responsibly-managed fisheries and farms that have minimal impacts on the wider marine environment and are committed to human rights and fair labor practices throughout the supply chain.
+Our approach is based on sourcing our fish and shellfish products from responsibly managed fisheries and farms that have minimal impacts on the wider marine environment and are committed to human rights and fair labor practices throughout the supply chain.

 Information about the sources of our seafood products can be found on the product labeling.
 Labels include information about the production method (e.g., wild-caught or farmed) and the Food and Agriculture Organization (FAO) Catchment Area (for wild-caught seafood) or Country of Origin (for farmed fish).